MelakuAzene21/Clinic-Appointment/README.md

 # Prescripto

-Prescripto is a full‑stack healthcare appointment system that lets patients book doctor appointments, chat with doctors, and manage prescriptions and reviews.
+Appointement system is a full‑stack healthcare appointment system that lets patients book doctor appointments, chat with doctors, and manage prescriptions and reviews.
 It includes role‑based dashboards for patients, doctors, and admins.

 ## Features